mrismanaziz/Reforestation/README.md

-## I tried to write a chemistry joke, but could never get a reaction.
+## What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.